emmajanedrews/base-template/_posts/2017-08-11-stand-out-in-the-salt-lake-city-real-estate-market-with-this-tool.md

 However, the advantage of the FHA loan is that low down payment.
 When you combine the FHA loan program with Utah housing programs, you can get into a house for no money down.

-Luckily, Mandy has a tool that will help you get a conventional loan **and pay even less money out of pocket for a home than you would with an FHA loan.**
+Luckily, Mandi has a tool that will help you get a conventional loan **and pay even less money out of pocket for a home than you would with an FHA loan.**

 {% include pullquote.html %}